Nutriadmin/hipaa-policies/source/sections/08-auditing_policy.md

 1. Audit logs shall be protected from unauthorized access or modification, so the information they contain will be made available only if needed to evaluate a security incident or for routine audit activities as outlined in this policy.
 2. All audit logs are protected in transit and encrypted at rest to control access to the content of the logs.
 3. Audit logs shall only be accessible to selected qualified personnel.
-   * NutriAdmin logging servers include Elasticsearch, Logstash, and Kibana (ELK) as part of their baseline configuration to ease reviewing of audit log data.
-The ELK toolkit provides message summarization, reduction, and reporting functionality.
+   * NutriAdmin logging is done mainly using Azure Portal access logs, Azure Log workspaces, and Application insights.

 ## 8.7 Workforce Training, Education, Awareness and Responsibilities